yajra/laravel-acl-docs/introduction.md

 - Every user can have zero or more roles.
 - Every role can have zero or more permissions.
 - Permissions are then inherited to the user through the user's assigned roles.
+- User can have zero or more permissions.
+(Available since v6)